- Tour de Tempe community bike ride: April 7

 More than 1,000 people are expected to participate in the Tour de Tempe community bike ride, which starts and ends at Kiwanis Park, 6111 S. All America Way, in the west parking lot north of Guadalupe Road across from the batting cages.
-This free roughly 10-mile bike ride is led by Mayor Mark Mitchell and members of the Tempe City Council.
+This free 12-mile bike ride is led by Mayor Mark Mitchell and members of the Tempe City Council.
 Registration starts at 7:30 a.m. with the ride starting at 9 a.m.
-Registration will be open from February 1 to April 5.
+Pre-registration is closed.

 April 18 - 6:30 to 8 a.m.

 Bicycle riders who stop by one of the participating Bike to Work Day locations in Tempe will receive a free breakfast, and the first 350 riders will receive free T-shirts.
 At 7 a.m., join Mayor Mark Mitchell along with members of the Tempe City Council on a bike ride from Whole Foods Market to Ncounter in downtown Tempe.
 Breakfast site locations include: